 The Best Size for Singles (recommendation 2.5 to 3 quarts)

 A Dutch Oven is traditionally considered a family cooking pot.
-That’s unfortunate because there’s no reason not to use a Dutch Oven if you’re living the singles life.
+That’s unfortunate because there’s no reason not to use a Dutch Oven if you’re living by yourself.

 Yes, Dutch ovens come in all sizes, including ovens ideal for one to two people.
-These smaller Dutch ovens are useful as a regular Dutch oven, but they also work wonders on the stovetop.
+These smaller Dutch ovens are for regular oven use, but they also work wonders on the stovetop.

 Choose a pot to cook for yourself and a friend